ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 $ npm install key-did-resolver
 ```
 ### Usage

-This code supports compressed did:keys in concordance with https://github.com/w3c-ccg/did-method-key test-vectors.
+This code includes support for Ed25519 and Secp256k1 did:keys described in https://github.com/w3c-ccg/did-method-key .

-The did:key id is the multicodec name + the compressed public key expressed as a Uint8Array (byte array) then encoded with base58btc and expressed as a string.

 Example code for creating a did:key for Ed25519 is here:
 https://github.com/ceramicnetwork/key-did-provider-ed25519